MRCIEU/PHESANT/PHESANT-viz/README.md

 See example for a MR-pheWAS of BMI (preliminary analysis) [here](http://phesant.datamining.org.uk) or in example directory.

-The visualisation is a tree structure, with the following node types:
+The visualisation is a tree structure, showing the strength and direction of association of all results in the phenome scan excluding phenotypes marked as denoting the trait of interest.
+The visualisation has the following node types:

 A. Structure nodes: